 “Empower others to have the Courage to stand for themselves, the Compassion to Care for others, even those that mean them harm, and the Confidence to believe in themselves no matter what the conflict.”

-As a survivor of domestic violence, I know too well the feeling of being helpless.
-As I watched, my mother admitted to the E.R. repeatly for over 9 years, and every time she would come home, I could see that a little more of the life faded from her eyes.
-I asked God what was the purpose for this.
+As a survivor of domestic violence, I know all too well, the feeling of being helpless.
+I watched as my mother was repeatedly admitted to the E.R. for over 9 years.
+Every time she would returned home, I would notice that a little more of life faded from her eyes.
+I cried out to God, what could possibly be the purpose for all this!?

 Then when I was around 14, she finally found the strength to get free, But She never fully recovered from all the brutal beatings that she endured, for the rest of her life she struggle with Low Self Esteem, Depression, PTSD, OCD, and Drug Addiction.
 It was not long before she became a hollow shell withdrawing from the pressures of the real world into her fantasy world.